Myles Garrett: Personal life

 Garrett's half-brother, Sean Williams, was a standout basketball player for Boston College and was selected with pick number 17 in the first round of the 2007 NBA draft by the New Jersey Nets.
 He then played in the NBA from 2007 to 2012.
 Brea Garrett, his older sister, was a track and field athlete at Texas A&M. She won the 2014 NCAA title in the 20-pound weight throw, and is the first weight throw champion in Aggie history.

 During the 2015 offseason, Garrett decided to stop using his social media account on Twitter, citing: "There's a lot of negativity on there I don’t need in my life.
 I felt like If I want to move forward as a person and as a football player, I don’t need other people's opinions and other things to stick with me or be in my mind when I have other things to keep doing."
 Garrett later resumed using Twitter regularly.
 Garrett also writes poetry and was working on a dinosaur book for children.

 On April 30, 2017, two days after the 2017 NFL draft, Garrett, along with fellow first rounders Jabrill Peppers and David Njoku, were at Progressive Field, and threw out a ceremonial first pitch.

 On September 28, 2021, a mural of Garrett (as a young child) and his grandmother Juanita was unveiled in the Playhouse Square district in downtown Cleveland.

 On September 26, 2022, Garrett was involved in a one-car crash leaving the team facility.
 The incident occurred near Wadsworth, Ohio.
 He suffered minor injuries and was released from the hospital the same day.

 On October 25, 2023, it was announced Garrett had purchased a minority ownership stake in the Cleveland Cavaliers of the National Basketball Association (NBA).
 Along with his ownership stake, Garrett serves as an ambassador for the team.

+As of 2025, Garrett is in a relationship with Olympic gold medalist snowboarder Chloe Kim.